the UM's Information Literacy Competency Framework

-On September 23, the Committee on Education and University Life (CFVU) unanimously adopted the University of Montreal’s Information Literacy Framework.
+On September 23, the Committee on Education and University Life (CFVU) unanimously adopted the UM Information Literacy Framework.
 This document now serves as a common framework for faculty, librarians, and students to better define what it means to “navigate information” at the university and to use it effectively.

-Developed by the Joint Documentation Service and subsequently refined through several months of consultation with all academic departments, this framework is intended to serve as a key tool for designing academic programs.
-It can be used when preparing future program proposals, in line with the institution’s strategic priorities for the upcoming accreditation cycle.
+Developed by the Joint Documentation Service and subsequently refined through several months of discussions with all academic units, this framework is intended to serve as a guiding tool for the design of academic programs.
+It can be used when preparing future program proposals, in line with the institution’s strategic direction for the upcoming accreditation cycle.

-Information literacy encompasses all the skills needed to search for, select, understand, analyze, and reuse information, whether scientific, professional, or general knowledge.
-In a world characterized by an overabundance of data and the transformations brought about by digital tools and artificial intelligence, these skills have become essential.
+Information literacy encompasses all the skills needed to search for, select, understand, analyze, and reuse information—whether scientific, professional, or general knowledge.
+In a world marked by an overabundance of data and the transformations brought about by digital tools and artificial intelligence, these skills have become essential.

 In particular, they allow you to: